singh-man/books/crackingTheCoding/18_advancedTopics.md

 #182.
 10.2	Two words are anagrams if they contain the same characters but in different orders.
 		How can you put characters in order?
 #183.
 6.10	Solution 2: Why do we have such a time lag between tests and results?
 There's a reason
-		the question isn't phrased as just"minimize the number of rounds of testing:'The time lag is there for a reason.
+		the question isn't phrased as just "minimize the number of rounds of testing".
+The time lag is there for a reason.
 #184.
 9.8	How evenly do you think traffic is distributed?
 Do all documents get roughly the same
 		age of traffic?
 Or is it likely there are some very popular documents?
 #185.
 8.7	Approach 1: The permutations of abc represent all ways of ordering abc.
 Now, we want
 		to create all orderings of abed.
 Take a specific ordering of abed, such as bdea.
 This bdea string represents an ordering of abe, too: Remove the d and you get bea.
-Given the string bca, can you create all the"related" orderings that include d, too?
+Given the string bca, can you create all the "related" orderings that include d, too?
 #186.
 6.1	You can only use the scale once.
 This means that all, or almost all, of the bottles must
 		be used.
 They also must be handled in different ways or else you couldn't distinguish between them.